 "Freddie?
 Something wrong?"

-Bea nodded and waved goodbye as Fred turned away.
+Bea waved goodbye as Fred turned away.
 He tucked the scrunched wad into his textbook.
 He couldn't have possibly read the next words correctly.

 The Engagement of Scorpius Hyperion Malfoy and Anjali Patil-Davies.

 Title adapted from the song 'How Do You Solve a Problem Like Maria?' from the Rogders & Hammerstein musical, The Sound of Music.

 'you nearly got all of your friends killed—or worse, expelled' line adapted from the Sorcerer's Stone movie

 A/N SO.
 SO.
 How about that?
 Hehehe.

 Also, eee, Capers won a Best Quote Dobby! asdf, every time I see the little box on my story page, I flail like a jellyfish at a disco.
 Thank you so much again, all of the nominators and voters and all my readers for sticking by! :)

 Coming up: Poker night, a visit to Hogsmeade, and not everything is as it seems...